 Can I purchase my glasses and contact lenses online?

-Purchasing glasses online is at one’s own risk.
+You may, but at your own risk!
 Firstly, it is unknown how a frame purchased online would fit on ones face once it arrives – this makes it impossible for the manufacturer of the lenses to know where to center your prescription both horizontally and vertically on the frame.
 At Eyes in the Glebe we take these specific measurements once you select a frame and it is adjusted on your face – this minimizes eye strain and potential headaches.
 Eyes in the Glebe will not be liable for prescription glasses elsewhere.
 Verifying and troubleshooting prescription glasses that were purchased elsewhere is a professional service that takes our time, and will thus incur fees.